-We will ensure that parents/carers and our partner agencies are aware of our child protection/ safeguarding policy by ensuring that it is on the school/college website.
-(Outline other ways in which your setting raises awareness such as displayed in reception areas, by raising awareness at initial meetings with parents of new learners and at parent teacher meetings)
+We will ensure that parents/carers and our partner agencies are aware of our safeguarding and child protection policy by ensuring that it is on our school website.
+If requested to do so, we will provide a paper copy of this policy on request via our school office, and bring it to the attention of parents/carers attending meetings with school staff, when it is relevant to the discussion we are having with them regarding their child.

-The school/college website will also have information about how parents/children/other agencies can contact the designated safeguarding lead and their deputy/ies and include their availability during out of school hours and school holidays.
+Our school website also has information about how parents/children/other agencies can contact the designated safeguarding lead and their deputy/ies and include their availability during out of school hours and school holidays.

 Safeguarding and child protection policy statement

-(Name of school/college) operates a whole school/college approach and ethos to safeguarding and protecting children.
+We operate a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of “it could happen here”.
-We recognise that everyone in the school/college has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
+We recognise that everyone in the school has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

-We ensure that all children are safeguarded while on or off school/college premises and are proactive about anticipating and managing risks that children face in the wider community and online.
-To support this the school/college assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our school/college, our children may be at greater risk of (Insert the type/s of abuse/risk that is/are more specific to your setting e.g. radicalisation to right wing extremism).
+We aim to ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
+To support this, we assess the risks and issues in the wider community when considering the well-being and safety of our pupils.
+Due to the context of our school setting, we consider that our children may be at greater risk of neglect.

-To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire’s local version of Operation Encompass).
-(Insert the other actions you take to protect children and a brief reference about your tailored preventative education/how children are taught about how to keep themselves and others safe, including online, involvement in any school based initiatives such as i-vengers, BERT Award, Corriell Award etc, as well as how you review these risks regularly with partner agencies)
+To protect our pupils, we have a Prevent action plan and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire’s local version of Operation Encompass).
+In addition, children are taught how to keep themselves and others safe, including online safety.
+I-Vengers is one of the ways we do this.

-The school/college recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018) (Note: this is currently under consultation).
-As a relevant agency, the school/college understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: this is currently under review).
+We recognise we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023).
+As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (Please note: the DDSCP Threshold and Assessment protocols are currently under review).

-To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address (add details school/college safeguarding@yourdomainname.uk), which is accessible by at least two members of our safeguarding staff.
-During the school/college term and in school/college hours, this is checked daily.
-An ‘out of office’ message is operational during other times and in school/college holidays to advise partner agencies if and how often messages will be checked/responded to and when the school/college will reopen.
-(Amend to reflect your settings cover arrangements for out of school/college hours and during holidays)
+To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@marstonmontgomery.derbyshire.sch.uk, which is accessible by at least two members of our safeguarding staff.
+During the school term and in school hours, this is checked daily.
+An ‘out of office’ message is operational during other times and in school holidays to advise partner agencies if and how often messages will be checked/responded to and when the school will reopen.